Home: We dream about it, cry about it, even write songs about it.

 Lots of stuff happens during the day, so you, of course, want to make sure the facility has plenty of help for residents when the sun is up.

-Your mom might still need something in the middle of the night— and many places don’t have staff 24 hours a day.
+Your mom might still need something in the middle of the night— at the same time as someone else’s dad needs something.

-Make sure there’s an awake caregiver on site throughout those late-night hours in case your mama’s Walkin’ After Midnight.
+Make sure there’s at least two caregivers on site throughout those late-night hours in case your momma’s Walkin’ After Midnight.